FlorianFrank/petalinux_standalone_setup_guide_zcu102/README.md

 ### 7 .
 Configure the kernel

-By executing the following command, the linux kernel can be configured:
+To configure the Linux kernel in your PetaLinux project, use the following command:

 ```bash
 $ petalinux-config -c kernel
 ```

-For now we do not change anything here and just keep the default values.
-Anyway it is worth to scroll through the menues.
+This command opens the kernel configuration menu.
+For now, we will leave all settings at their default values.
+However, it's worth taking the time to explore the various menus to familiarize yourself with the available options.

 ### 6. Configure Root Filesystem (RootFS)